chinamike65/hugo-tuolesi/content/book3/book3en.md

 Now, because of heavy karma and insufficient blessings, we cannot see the incarnations of Buddhas and Bodhisattvas for the time being.

-When you get the golden bodhicitta, you can see the Buddha's extraordinary incarnation, which is the Buddha's physical body, and you can also hear the sutras preached by the extraordinary incarnation.
+When you reach the golden bodhicitta, you can see the Buddha's extraordinary incarnation, which is the Buddha's physical body, and you can also hear the sutras preached by the extraordinary incarnation.

-After cultivating to see the Bodhisattva in one place, you will begin to see the Buddha's Sambhogakaya and hear the Mahayana of the Sambhogakaya.
+After cultivating to see the Bodhisattva of the first bhumi, you will begin to see the Buddha's Sambhogakaya and hear the Mahayana of the Sambhogakaya.

 When Buddhas and Bodhisattvas save sentient beings, they generally have three kinds of manifestations: responsive conditions, responsive tools, and responsive benefits.
-In this way, they can attract sentient beings with different external circumstances, internal Dharmaculties, and different interests and needs.
+In this way, they can attract sentient beings with different external circumstances, internal faculties, and different interests and needs.

 The inconceivable and inconceivable salvation of karma is the manifestation of the karma that Buddhas and Bodhisattvas should save sentient beings.
-That is, when saving sentient beings, Buddhas and Bodhisattvas want to appear with the same race, the same kind, and the same causal conditions as the sentient beings to save.
+That is, when saving sentient beings, Buddhas and Bodhisattvas want to appear with the same race, the same kind, and the same causal conditions as the sentient beings to be saved.

 119

 Only in this way can all beings be psychologically identified and willing to accept the subduing and transformation of Buddhas and Bodhisattvas.

-The founder of Kadampa, Master Chung Dunpa, is an incarnation of Avalokitesvara Bodhisattva, but he looks like a very ordinary person.
+The founder of Kadampa, Master Zhongdunba, is an incarnation of Avalokitesvara Bodhisattva, but he looks like a very ordinary person.

 Venerable Atisha taught scriptures in Tibet for seventeen years.
-When he was in Ali, the Venerable said, "I want to go back to India.
+When he was in Ali, the he said, "I want to go back to India.
 The weather in Tibet is too cold.
 There are many disciples in India waiting for me to teach the Dharma."

 Master Zhongdunba said: "There are many more sentient beings in Tibet that you need to save than in India.
 You can go to Lhasa.
 There is a place called Nie Tang nearby.
 It is very warm and you can see flowers in winter."

-After hearing this, Venerable Atisha said: "If this is the case, go to Lhasa and live in the place you said blooming in winter."
+After hearing this, Venerable Atisha said: "If this is the case, I will go to Lhasa and live in the place you said with flowers blooming in winter."

 When winter came, Venerable Atisha went to Lhasa.

-After arriving in Lhasa, the Venerable asked Master Zhongdunpa: "Where is the place you said blooming in winter?
+After arriving in Lhasa, the Venerable asked Master Zhongdunpa: "Where is the place you said with flowers blooming in winter?
 Let's go there."

 When they arrived at Nie Tang, they found a very small flower by a small stream.
-Master Zhong Dunba pointed to the flower and said, "This kind of flower blooms in winter."
+Master Zhongdunpa pointed to the flower and said, "This kind of flower blooms in winter."

 Venerable Atisha said: "Alas!
 It can be said that you are not lying.
 However, what I want to see is not such a small flower, but a very large flower."

-Master Zhongdunba thought for a while, and then said: "Master, you can see the flowers you want to see, you can see them."
+Master Zhongdunpa thought for a while, and then said: "Master, you can see as many flowers as you want to see, you can see them."

-Master Chung Dunpa stuck out his tongue, which looked as big as the whole of Tibet, with various thousand-petal lotus blossoms open on it.
+Master Zhongdunpa stuck out his tongue, which looked as big as the whole of Tibet, with various thousand-petal lotus blossoms open on it.

 120

-A master like Chung Dunpa looks like a very ordinary old man.
+A master like Zhongdunpa looks like a very ordinary old man.
 When he was old, he often had a runny nose, but he was really the incarnation of Avalokitesvara Bodhisattva.

 When Buddhas and Bodhisattvas save sentient beings, they will transform into animals.